 Welcome to my 'Beer and Pretzels' style lead and paint free wargaming blog.
-Much as I admire our colonial chums across the pond, I prefer a nice cuppa and a decent doorstep sarnie with my wargaming, so it's time to get a brew on!
+I prefer a nice cuppa and a decent doorstep sarnie with my wargaming, so it's time to get a brew on!
 This blog will follow my occasional adventures in low complexity, one brain cell, not too serious hex and counter, 'off the shelf' miniature and 'print and play' paper wargaming.

 I cut out and glued together some of the components for Table Air Combat last night, to see how easy it was to put them together and to try out the game today at some point.
 I chose the early war Pacific combination of the F4F-4 Wildcat and the AM6-2 Zero, with each set providing enough counters for a full squadron of twelve aircraft, the turn templates and the energy counters.

 This is all you will need for a game using the scenarios provided in each set and a few D6.
 I'm on holiday at the moment, so this is ideal.
 No charts, no rulers, no tape measure and no miniatures, unless you wanted to swap the counters for 1/600th, 1/700th or even 1/1250th scale models, which would be a quick and simple way to convert this system to a miniatures game.